dmrom7/geogbrowns/content/authors/zoonii/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Zoonii is passionate about sports, art, and science.
 She’s excited to reignite the research culture of Bristol Geography, whilst ensuring no one is left out or left behind.
-Don’t hesitate to get in touch with any EDI questions or ideas
+Don’t hesitate to get in touch with any EDI questions or ideas.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons